nguyen-thanh-luann/HaophatService/README.md

+# Next.js E-commerce Website

+## This is a modern e-commerce website built using Next.js, designed to provide users with a seamless shopping experience.
+It showcases a wide range of products, including best-sellers, trending items, and highly searched products.

+### 1. Product Showcase: Displays a curated selection of products, including best-sellers, trending items, and most searched products.

+### 2. Product Search: Allows users to search for specific products based on keywords or filters.

+### 3. Product Details: Provides detailed information about each product, along with related products and bundled items.

+### 4. Online Ordering and Payment: Enables users to place orders online and choose from multiple payment options including Cash on Delivery (COD) and VNPAY.

+### 5. Allow scanning QR codes and look up information on genuine products.

+### 6. Capable of posting articles, blogs, as well as advertising campaigns.

 ### The ROLE of user account 'npp' is just use for the admin who have permission to create, edit and delete post in website.
 Dont change the account_type if user is not an admin.

 ### custom color variable